-There were times in those early days that I genuinely wondered if our marriage would survive.
-And then the schools closed and I got a big dose of perspective on my husband’s noisy typing – it turns out that it isn’t actually the most annoying sound in the world.
+There were times in those early days when I genuinely wondered if our marriage would survive.
+And then the schools closed, and I got a big dose of perspective on my husband’s noisy typing – it turns out that it isn’t actually the most annoying sound in the world.

-And while it’s nice to have a co-worker to take coffee breaks with, having a second desk in the middle of our open-plan living space is starting to wear a bit thin.
-Could a shed-office be the long-term solution?
+And while having a co-worker to take coffee breaks with is nice, having a second desk in the middle of our open-plan living space is starting to wear a bit thin.
+Could shed home offices be the long-term solution?

 Of course, you’ll need enough outdoor space to fit a shed.
-Even something small will take up a hefty section of our inner-west backyard.
+Even something small will take up a hefty section of our inner-west backyard office.
 There definitely won’t be room for a studio or “granny flat”.

 “Think about how much space you need in each direction when deciding on your garden room.
-Ducking under a low doorway or twisting sideways to squeeze past furniture might be OK occasionally, but the novelty will wear off if you are using your space regularly,” says Gordon.
+Ducking under a low doorway or twisting sideways to squeeze past furniture might be OK occasionally.
+Still, the novelty will wear off if you are using your space regularly,” says Gordon.

 “You will also need to check if there are any materials containing asbestos within your structure, as this will make it potentially hazardous to make alterations.”

-If you’re going to invest in something new then there are lots of things to consider before you buy.
+If you’re going to invest in something new, there are many things to consider before you buy.
 Structural considerations include ventilation and insulation – as Gordon says, the last thing you need is a freezing cold or steaming hot workspace.